selforganising/book/assignments/week3.md

 We will be building a Node.js application to access various social media APIs to collect posts for displaying on each of your blogs.

-The initial task will be to create a gallery of tweeted images with the hashtag #foundersandcoders in response to a page request, using the Twitter API.
+The initial task will be to create a gallery of tweeted images with the hashtag #foundersandcoders on your blog, using the Twitter API and an application that responds to AJAX requests by serving JSON.

 If you successfully complete this task, there are a number of possible extension tasks that you can attempt: